 What Does It Mean to Earn a Bachelor’s Degree in Interdisciplinary Studies?

-As an undergraduate pursuing an interdisciplinary studies degree, you will earn one of three degrees: bachelor of arts (BA), bachelor of fine arts (BFA), or bachelor of science (BS).
+As an undergraduate, you will earn one of three degrees: bachelor of arts (BA), bachelor of fine arts (BFA), or bachelor of science (BS).
 BA degrees are for students pursuing multiple humanities and liberal arts-based concentrations, whereas BS degrees are awarded to students who combine science with fields like business or the humanities.
 BFA degrees cover the performing arts.

-You also graduate with one degree when pursuing interdisciplinary studies, but the goal is to gain a deeper understanding of how your areas of study connect.
-For example, instead of studying business and international relations separately, an interdisciplinary studies program like international business lets you study where these ideas intersect and overlap.
-You may learn how selling a product in the US is different from Japan, instead of learning about topics like sales and cultural differences each on their own.
+With an interdisciplinary program you graduate with a single degree, but the goal is to gain a deeper understanding of how your areas of study connect.
+For example, instead of studying business and international relations separately, choosing a major like international business lets you study where these ideas intersect and overlap.
+You may learn how selling a product in the US is different from Japan, instead of learning about topics like sales and cultural differences on their own.

 Some universities may have majors that fall under a department of interdisciplinary studies.
 For example, the University of South Carolina offers an international business major.
 If your specific major is available — great!
 That means the university has an understanding of how topics that interest you are interconnected.